SynixeContractors/Missions/theatres/chernarus-2024/TT30_Jonty_ChernarusTemplate.chernarus/README.txt

     - Vehicles - NATO (Pacific)

     OPFOR:
-    - Chernarussian Movement of the Red Star.
+    - Chernarussian Movement of the Red Star for RSA
     - Men(Armed Civilians) from Chernarussian Movement of the Red Star.

 Functions: